Frequently Asked Questions - Undergraduate

 Do you offer any Postgraduate research degrees like PhDs?

 We offer research degrees at PhD, Master of Philosophy, Master of Arts (Research) and the Doctor of Arts (a professional doctorate) level.
 Look out for details on the area of the Media and Communications department website called Postgraduate Research.

 Do you have special processes for Mature Age Students?

 We follow the general university process defined by the Mature Age Entry Scheme which sets out different pathways for standard and non-standard admission.

 I am an international student.
 Who do I contact to get more information about applying to do this degree?

 All applicants other than Australian citizens, Australian permanent residents and citizens of New Zealand are considered to be international applicants.
 In the vast majority of cases applicants apply for admission through the University's International Office.
 All of the information international applicants need is available from the International Office's section of the University's website, as well as downloadable application forms.

 Further information and contact details are available at the International Office webpages

 What is the relationship between Digital Cultures and the BA (Media and Communications)?

 Digital Cultures is a distinct subject area with its own curriculum offerings in the Faculty of Arts and Social Sciences.
-Digital Cultures can be taken as undergraduate major in the Bachelor of Arts and as at postgraduate level via a MA in Digital Communication and Culture.
-You can do the BA (Media and Communications) and major in Digital Cultures .
+Digital Cultures can be taken as an undergraduate major in the Bachelor of Arts and at postgraduate level via a MA in Digital Communication and Culture.
+You can do the BA (Media and Communications) and major in Digital Cultures.
 This major will give you a great core training in media and communications enhanced by advanced thinking about digital technology and culture in the major.
 Both the BA (Media and Communications) degree and the Digital Cultures program are hosted by the Department of Media and Communications